edu-python-course/workout-template/README.md

     - `.lesson/lessonplan.md` is the private file, available only for the assignment owners and/or admins.
 Do not add solution to this file.
       Use it for notes for the assignment.
+    - `.lesson/assets` is the home for all static files required by the docs.

 Other documents may be included into `.lesson` directory.
 Only `instructions.md` will be visible for the students.
+This repository stores its own **assets** within `.lesson` directory as well.

 ## Set up assignment repository